nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - Either a single string value or an extensible object `{ "name": <string> , "details" : <string> }`
-- It is recommended to use standard short names when possible, see Debian [guidelines](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/#license-short-name)
+- It is recommended to use _de facto standard_ short names when possible, see Debian [guidelines](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/#license-short-name) for instance.

 `"authors"`: